Argentina • UNESCO World Heritage Site

 UNESCO Recognition (1984-Present)

-UNESCO inscription in 1984 recognised Iguazu's outstanding universal value combining natural beauty with biodiversity importance.
+UNESCO inscription in 1984 recognized Iguazu's outstanding universal value combining natural beauty with biodiversity importance.
 Biosphere Reserve status in 1995 enhanced international cooperation for Atlantic Forest protection.
 Modern infrastructure demonstrates successful balance between conservation and visitor access.

-Conservation & Protection
+Conservation

-Current Conservation Status
+Current Status

 UNESCO World Heritage Site since 1984 and UNESCO Biosphere Reserve since 1995, providing dual international protection frameworks for waterfall systems and critically endangered Atlantic Forest ecosystem conservation across this exceptional biodiversity hotspot.

-Conservation Challenges
+Challenges

-- Regional deforestation from agricultural expansion threatening essential wildlife corridor connectivity
+- Regional deforestation from agricultural expansion threatening essential wildlife corridor connectivity between protected areas throughout the Atlantic Forest biosphere region

-Active Conservation Efforts
+Conservation Efforts

 - Advanced anti-poaching patrol systems using GPS tracking technology, camera traps, and coordinated surveillance operations protecting endangered species across protected boundaries